An Explanation of Rapids on the Colorado River in Grand Canyon

 The Colorado River’s Gradient

+Average gradient is the number of feet per mile a river drops on average in a given section.
+Whitewater rivers have a high gradient, this means more rapids per mile and the rapids may even be waterfalls on very steep mountainous rivers.
+Whitewater rivers typically form what is called pool drop hydrography.
+Where either debris or rock ledge obstructions block the channel.
+There are rivers that have relatively high gradient but few rapids.
+Examples of moderate to high gradient rivers with few rapids can be found on many of the rivers in the Gates of the Arctic National Park, where the rivers have a fast steady flow/gradient and not much in the way of pool drop hydrology or fluvial geomorphology.
 The Colorado River through Grand Canyon has a very low average gradient of just under 8 feet per mile.
 In the case of the Colorado in Grand Canyon, the average gradient covers about 277 miles from Lees Ferry to Grand Wash Cliffs.
 Compare that to the Missouri River which at its steepest averages 9 feet per mile, and that section has no whitewater.
 Most commercially rafted whitewater rivers have gradients between 25 and 60 feet per mile!
-The low gradient of the Colorado River through Grand Canyon would lead one to believe it is a flat water river, yet there are about 83 rapids.
+The low gradient of the Colorado River through Grand Canyon would lead one to believe it is a flat water river, yet there are at least 83 rapids.
 So why are there ANY rapids at all and why are some of those rapids so big in Grand Canyon?

 Grand Canyon’s Side Canyons and Drainages

-The answer lies in the numerous side canyons and drainages of the Grand Canyon.
-Most of the side canyons and drainages have extremely high average gradients, in most cases thousands of feet per mile.
+The answer lies in the numerous side canyons and drainages which comprise the Grand Canyon.
+Most of the side canyons and drainages in Grand Canyon have extremely high average gradients, in most cases thousands of feet per mile.
 While the majority of these side canyons are dry, when they flood, huge amounts of water can move down them as flash floods.
 The steepness of these drainages increases the velocity of the water and its power to move giant boulders and massive amounts of solid material.

 Sometimes landslides occur during the flooding events and combine with the water in the side canyon to make slurry of mud that can actually float giant boulders weighing many tons.
 When this occurs, it is called a debris flow.
 Over time, and occasionally as single dramatic events, these rocks reach the main channel of the Colorado at their confluence.
-This clogs up the river, creating a dam across the river bed and narrowing the channel.
+Clogging up the river with obstacles, thereby creating small natural dams across the river bed and narrowing the channel.
 All but a couple small rapids in Grand Canyon are made by these side canyon drainages.
 The floods and debris flows of the side canyons are essentially the ONLY reason there are rapids in Grand Canyon!

 The Mechanics of Creating Rapids on the Colorado River